Leased Car Insurance Requirements: What Coverage You Need & Costs

 Can my spouse or family member drive my leased car under my insurance policy?

 Most auto insurance policies automatically extend coverage to household members and anyone you give occasional permission to drive your leased vehicle.
-However, if a family member will be a regular driver, you must list them on your insurance policy as a rated driver.
-Failing to disclose regular drivers could result in claim denials if they have an accident.
-If a household member has a poor driving record, adding them to your policy will increase your premium — sometimes significantly for high-risk or young drivers.
+However, if a family member will be a regular driver, you must list them on your insurance policy as a rated driver — failing to disclose regular drivers could result in claim denials if they have an accident.
+If a household member has a poor driving record, adding them to your policy will increase your premium, sometimes significantly for high-risk or young drivers.
 The leasing company doesn't restrict who can drive the vehicle as long as all drivers are properly covered under a policy that meets lease requirements.
-See our guide on car insurance for young adults if you're adding a teen driver to a leased vehicle.
+See our guide on full coverage car insurance if you need to understand all the components of a compliant lease policy.

 Compare Car Insurance Rates in Ohio